Some things have changed in the last century and three-quarters.

 But some things remain exactly the same.

-Each spring, Wisconsin Alumni Association chapters mark Founders' Day by warmly welcoming UW-Madison faculty members or alumni speakers to their cities.
-And more often than not, they serve Wisconsin cheese to the bright-eyed Badgers who are eager to socialize, share stories of the good old days and celebrate the early days of the University of Wisconsin.
+Each spring, Wisconsin Alumni Association chapters honor the anniversary of the day the very first UW class met by warmly welcoming UW–Madison faculty members or alumni speakers to their cities.
+And more often than not, they serve Wisconsin cheese to the bright-eyed Badgers who are eager to socialize, share stories of the good old days, and celebrate the achievements of the University of Wisconsin.

 The Earliest Days